KallistiOS/KallistiOS/utils/dc-chain/doc/freebsd/README.md

 ## Introduction ##

+On **FreeBSD** system, the package manager is the `pkg` tool.

+If you never used the `pkg` tool before, you will be asked to install it.
+Please do this before continuing reading the document.

 All the operations in this document should be executed with the `root` user.

-Another option is to install the `sudo` command by entering:
+If you don't want to connect with the `root` user, another option is to install the `sudo` command by entering:

 	pkg install sudo